Gardusio/Fingerprint-Spoofing/spoofing/analysis/lab2_analysis.md

 #### Feature 1
 - The histogram for feature 1 shows both classes have a good approximation of a gaussian as the distribution for this feature.
 There's one mode around the mean for both.

-- There's a large overlap around zero, that is approximately the mean of both classes [G: 0.0005, C: 0.003].
+- There's a large overlap around zero, that is approximately the mean of both classes [G_mean: 0.0005, C_mean: 0.003].
 Genuines values for f1 can take all the values of Counterfeits and more.
 Genuine set shows it can reach greather absolute values for this feature (Fake's never reach around 4/-4) <br>

-- The Genuine set shows more variance for this feature [G: 1,43, C: 0.57].
+- The Genuine set shows more variance for this feature [G_var: 1,43, C_var: 0.57].

 Taken alone, this feature can't provide a good decision boundary.